Alumni and Development Programs

 Serve as a Chapter Liaison.
 Liaisons serve as contacts for an alumni chapter within a region or city.
 This small group of alumni helps plan and organize alumni activities in their areas, and are supported by an Alumni Affairs staff member.

 Help Organize a Class Reunion or Class Gift.
-Each spring at Law Alumni Weekend, the Law School sponsors a reunion for classes celebrating their 5, 10, 15, 20, 25, 30 or 35 year reunions.
+Each spring at Law Alumni Weekend, the Law School sponsors a reunion for classes celebrating their 5, 10, 15, 20, 25, 30, 35, 40, 45, and 50 year reunions.
 A small group of volunteers from each reunion class is needed to help plan the class party and organize the class gift.
 Volunteers will be asked to take on a leadership role in encouraging attendance at reunion and enlisting their classmates to support the class gift.
 (Planning for reunions begins in August and continues until Law Alumni Weekend in April.)

 Serve on the Law School Boards.
 Members of the Law School's Foundation and Association Boards volunteer their time and resources to further the Law School's goals and programs.
 New members are nominated to serve on the boards.
 The Boards approve nominations and a slate of officers for election at their annual meetings in the spring.